vdaas/vald/CONTRIBUTING.md

 ## Contributing Source Code

-Please refer to [development setup](./DEVELOPMENT.md) for information on setting up a development environment.
+Please refer to our [development documentaion](./DEVELOPMENT.md) for information on setting up a development environment.

 ### Before contributing source code